Carol D. Frost: Research

 Frost's research involves studying how the continental crust has changed throughout Earth's history.
 She works with a multitude of rocks, including igneous, metamorphic, and sedimentary (from the Archaean period to today) as well as natural waters and materials such as coal and crude oils.
 She focuses especially on the Archean continental crust in Wyoming, where she is looking at what she describes to be “the oldest high-pressure metamorphism in North America” (Frost, n.d., Research Statement, para.
 2) in order to take note of a historical collision between continents.
 Most of her research is on the topic of Precambrian evolution of the continental crust and granite petrogenesis.
+Her work on granite associated with anorthosite helped to settle a long-lived controversy over whether they are of crustal or mantle origin.
+Frost’s work in Wyoming contributed to understanding of the evolution of the Earth’s early crust and the initiation of modern plate tectonics.
+Her collaborative work in the Granite Mountains established the presence of 3.8 billion-year-old crust, and in the Teton Range has documented Neoarchean granulite-facies metamorphism, providing evidence for Himalayan-style continental collision at approximately 2.68–2.67 billion years ago.

 Frost's research in Wyoming has found that various groundwater aquifers are made up of unique Sr isotopic compositions, and therefore, by using Sr isotopic ratios, contamination between aquifers can be identified.
 In the Powder River Basin of Wyoming, she and her partners have also determined that unique Sr and C isotopic compositions can be found in groundwaters from aquifers made up of sandstone and coal, which can help them to trace and take note of changes in the movement of groundwater caused by dewatering (which is a result of the methane produced from coal beds and surface mining).

 She has also acted as a private investigator on projects that stem from research regarding sites of geologic formations for carbon dioxide storage as well as depleted gas fields in southeastern and northeastern Wyoming, respectively.
 These projects provide the instruction needed for the “injection and storage of carbon dioxide in deep saline aquifer and depleted oil and gas fields” (Frost, n.d., Research Statement, para.
 5).